stephan-rayner/blog/stephan-rayner/NOTES.md

 A blog about how I do my weekly Log may help someone, the way it did for me when BC@GL showed it to me

+Columnar vs Row Database, this one could have some sass to it